 The surgeons partner with each patient who can benefit from carpal tunnel surgery throughout the procedure and recovery period, to provide the best possible outcome.
 Our goal at Cohen/Winters Aesthetic & Reconstructive Surgery is to deliver personalized surgical care tailored to the unique anatomical needs and personal goals or each patient.

-Thanks to spending hours at work using your hands in repetitive motions and texting on mobile devices, carpal tunnel syndrome is becoming ever more prevalent in modern society.
-Once the…
+Nowadays, it is common to spend hours at work using your hands in repetitive motions and texting on mobile devices, which has caused carpal tunnel syndrome to become prevalent in…

 “We know how painful living with these hand conditions can be.
 We’re here to return your hand to form and function, with pain-free movement.”